nadelgr/BOMILP_BB/README.txt

 To run the software, open a terminal, change the working directory to the folder containing this file, and type "./bb_solver" followed by these arguments:

 (1) Path to input LP file 1 - This file MUST be an LP file (http://www.ibm.com/support/knowledgecenter/SS9UKU_12.4.0/com.ibm.cplex.zos.help/FileFormats/topics/LP.html) whose objective function is the function to be considered as objective 1 for the biobjective problem and whose feasible set is the feasible set of the biobjective problem.
-(2) Path to input LP file 2 - This file MUST be an LP file whose objective function is the function to be considered as objective 2 for the biobjective problem and whose feasible set is the feasible set of the biobjective problem. **IMPORTANT NOTE** -- This software will NOT FUNCTION CORRECTLY if corresponding vairables in "file 1" and "file 2" do not appear for the first time in the same order.
+(2) Path to input LP file 2 - This file MUST be an LP file whose objective function is the function to be considered as objective 2 for the biobjective problem and whose feasible set is the feasible set of the biobjective problem. **IMPORTANT NOTE** -- This software will NOT FUNCTION CORRECTLY if corresponding variables in "file 1" and "file 2" do not appear for the first time in the same order.
 (3) Additional commands (optional) - A list of optional command line flags is included at the bottom of this file.

 Examples of running the software with no additional flags:  "./bb_solver testp1.lp testp2.lp"
                                                             "./bb_solver /path_to_instances/testp1.lp /path_to_instances/testp2.lp"
 Examples of running the software with additional flags:     "./bb_solver testp1.lp testp2.lp -showProgress T -showFreq 10 -hausHyper A -out foo.txt -print T -matlab F"
                                                             "./bb_solver testp1.lp testp2.lp -showProgress T -showFreq 100 -out none -print bar.txt -matlab T"